DZ-ABDLHAKIM/YouTube-Scraper-Pro-Full-Channel-Playlists-..etc./README.md

 # 🎬 YouTube Scraper Pro
 [YouTube Scraper Pro](https://apify.com/dz_omar/youtube-transcript-pro) extracts comprehensive data from ALL YouTube content: Videos, Shorts, Live streams, Podcasts, Courses, and full Channels.
 Process playlists and batch requests with ease.
 Perfect for researchers, marketers, and content creators.
-It's also recognizes and processes smart keyword patterns like `#hashtag` and `@channelname`, making it even easier to target specific content from YouTube.
+It also recognizes and processes smart keyword patterns like `#hashtag` and `@channelname`, making it even easier to target specific content from YouTube.

 ## 🚀 The Intelligent Way to Extract YouTube Content